Chart Color Schemes

 Footscray is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Footscray has a high level of cultural diversity, with 42.2% of its population speaking a language other than English at home and 45.0% born overseas.
-The predominant religion in Footscray is Christianity, comprising 27.2% of the population.
-Buddhism is notably overrepresented in Footscray compared to Greater Melbourne, with 9.2% versus 4.2%.
+Footscray's cultural diversity is notable, with 42.2% speaking a language other than English at home and 45.0% born overseas.
+Christianity is the predominant religion in Footscray, comprising 27.2%.
+However, Buddhism is significantly overrepresented at 9.2%, compared to Greater Melbourne's 4.2%.

 Frequently Asked Questions - Diversity